-(3) If the column 1 registration was, immediately before the commencement, subject to conditions, the column 2 registration is taken to be subject to the conditions.
+(3) If the person's registration under the repealed Act was, immediately before the commencement, subject to conditions, the person's general registration under this Act is taken to be subject to the conditions.

-(4) Despite section 56, the column 2 registration continues until the later of the following days-
+(4) Despite section 56, the person's general registration under this Act continues until the later of the following days-

-- (a) 31 January first happening after the commencement; - (b) the day that is 3 months after the commencement.
+(a) 31 January first happening after the commencement;

+(b) the day that is 3 months after the commencement.

-(5) However, subsection (4) stops applying if the column 2 registration is surrendered or cancelled.
+(5) However, subsection (4) stops applying if the person's general registration is surrendered or cancelled.